Entrepreneurial Consultants in a Hybrid World – Our New Normal

 Thriving in this new hybrid model does not just happen – it requires clear leadership direction, investment in a collaborative culture, new soft skills in relationship building, and a workforce that desires to reach out and connect to tackle new projects and challenges.

 As the CEO of a consulting firm, I talk about this topic frequently – with the leaders in our firm, with our associates, with our clients, and with interns.
 The skills that enabled someone to thrive in an in-person consulting environment, where they spent most of their time with their clients and sitting side-by-side with their supervisors, are very different than what is needed in a growing hybrid world.
 Risk taking, outreach, relationship building, selling ideas, and resilience have become more critical in this new and evolving environment.
-In this new culture of work, employees and aspiring employees need to demonstrate the ability to reach out, collaborate, be inclusive and involved, and seek and provide feedback.
+In this new culture of work, employees and aspiring employees need to demonstrate the ability to reach out, collaborate, be engaged and involved, and seek and provide feedback.

 As we plan to become fully hybrid and our team continues to adapt to this new environment, I have seen a shift in skill needs.
 Relationship building, softer skills, and entrepreneurship are essential for all our consultants.
 Problem solving, collaborating with clients and project teams, developing and expanding the capabilities of their consulting company, and winning new projects with their current and new clients are becoming more important.
 Some of the key characteristics of entrepreneurial consultants that we look for include: